 Muslim is not a religion, a Muslim is a person who submits to the will of God and who follows the Islamic religion.
 A Muslim is "anyone or anything that surrenders to the true will of God".

-A Mosque is the Muslim gathering place for prayers and for worshipping God.
+A Mosque is the Muslim gathering place for prayers and for worshiping God.
 Every Mosque has a niche in the wall that indicates the direction of the Mecca, the direction towards which Muslims must pray.
 Other common features include minarets and tall towers.

 Cote-Saint-Luc is home to a rather large population of Sephardi Jews.
 Large Sephardim groups also live in the Saint-Laurent borough and in the West Island.
 Sephardic Jews descent from Jews who settled in the Iberian Peninsula in the South West of Europe.